ueberdosis/keyboard-symbol/README.md

 # keyboard-symbol
-Convert key names to symbols like ⌘, ⇧ or ⌥
+Convert key names to symbols like ⌘, ⇧, ⌥ and many more

 ## Install
 ```